 Our web site logs Internet Protocol (IP) addresses for systems administration purposes.
 IP addresses are logged to track a user’s session.
 This gives StraightLine an idea of which parts of our site users are visiting.
 We do not link IP addresses to any personally identifiable information.
 This means that a user’s session will be tracked, but the user will be anonymous.

 - How we use your Nonpublic Personal Information:

 StraightLine uses your nonpublic personal information to provide our services to you.
-In addition to providing you with investment education, we provide customized online investment advice to you based on your participation in your sponsor’s retirement plan.
-Whether you have an individual retirement account or plan sponsor account, we offer you a menu of investment options to choose from.
-You may decide which of these funds you want to invest your savings in.
+In addition to providing you with investment education, we provide customized investment advice to you for your employer’s retirement plan or other investment accounts.

 Professional analysts at StraightLine conduct research in an effort to determine the objectives, strengths, and weaknesses of each investment option.
 The results of this research, when joined with your nonpublic personal information, allows us to give you specific advice as to how to allocate your account among the various investment options.

 - Sharing of Nonpublic Personal Information